joshakers000/SimpleWebAPI/README.md

 # SimpleWebAPI
 A simple web api built using flask and python for a tech challenge that can be deployed locally via Docker or on Heroku via Docker.

-# Requirements:
+# Requirements to build:
 - Docker

+# Requirements to test locally:
 - pip3
 - Python3
 - chardet2
 - urllib3
 - requests